akshayrcc/shelf-life/README.md

 </br>● Create a public route that allows users to view public information.
 </br>● Implement an endpoint that returns a list of items that can be viewed publicly.
 </br>● Ensure that this endpoint does not require authentication.

+## Project Details:

+Flask routes:

+    GET /: Returns a simple "Hello, World!" message.
+    POST /register: Registers a new user by accepting a JSON payload with username and password fields.
+    POST /login: Logs in a user by accepting a JSON payload with username and password fields.
+Returns a JWT token that the client can use to authenticate future requests.
+    POST /books: Creates a new book by accepting a JSON payload with title, author, and price fields.
+Requires authentication via a JWT token in the Authorization header.
+    GET /books: Returns all books in the database.
+Requires authentication via a JWT token in the Authorization header.
+    GET /books/<book_id>: Returns a single book with the specified book_id.
+Requires authentication via a JWT token in the Authorization header.

+MongoDB models:

+    User: Represents a user with username and password fields.
+    Book: Represents a book with title, author, and price fields.

+Function:

+    authenticate_user that takes a JWT token as input and returns the corresponding user if the token is valid and has not expired.
+    This function is used to authenticate requests to the /books and /books/<book_id> routes.